NebulousLabs/Sia/Consensus.md

 'Start' must be greater than the current height of the state.
 A storage proof is acceptible if it is submitted in the block of height 'End'.

-The id of a contract is determined by marshalling all of the transaction fields except for the signatures and then appending the byte array "filecout" and the index of the contract within the transaction, and then taking the hash.
+The id of a contract is determined by marhsalling an identifier with the string "file contract" and appending that to the marshalling of the transaction (excluding the signatures).
+This is easiest understood by looking at the function 'FileContractID' in consensus/types.go

 Storage Proofs
 --------------